oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/10-clean-demo-data.md

-# Clean demo data for the Data Studio overview workshop
+# Cleaning demo data for the Data Studio overview workshop

 ## Introduction